grrrwaaa/gct753/src/pages/cellular.md

 Your assignment will be evaluted by these criteria:

-- Technical proficiency (33%).
+- **Technical completeness** (33%).
 If it works, how well it works (efficiency, accuracy).
 Also how clearly the code is structured and commented.
-- Aesthetic quality (33%).
+- **Aesthetic qualities** (33%).
 How interesting the appearances and behaviors are.
 Perhaps the system behaves differently for different initial conditions or variations in rules and parameters; spend some time finding good start conditions and include them as options in the program (e.g. triggered by pressing keys).
 Write down how to use them, and why you think they are interesting.
-- Novel contribution (33%).
+- **Novel contribution** (33%).
 This means creating something that we haven't built together in class, perhaps even something that has never been made before.
 The key here is not whether it works, but according to the creative qualities of the idea.
 Your ideas for future extensions will be evaluated too.